DrSaaS/projectjenkins11/documentation13.md

 ```
-### This snippet also added to setupredhat.yml to deal with selinux
+### This snippet also added to setupredhat.yml to handle selinux

 ```
 - name: Set httpd_can_network_connect flag on and keep it persistent across reboots